alshedivat/al-folio/_book_notes/the-beginning-of-infinity.md

 - Given explanatory knowledge evolution is incredibly more efficient than evolutionary knowledge evolution, **recorded history is largely the history of ideas, and so will the future of the universe**

 Humans play a special role in the universe
-- To understand everything that happens on Earth (why Einstein is taken to Sweden and given some gold), aliens would need to understand everything there is to know about the world (general relativity, philosophy, morality) - knowledge impacts the world more than anything else
+- To understand humans and everything that happens on Earth (why Einstein is taken to Sweden and given some gold), aliens would need to understand everything there is to know about the world (general relativity, philosophy, morality)
-- The **things that create knowledge (evolution and humans) are necessary in any explanations of the world**; this is the definition of being significant
+- Knowledge impacts the physical world more than anything else, thus the **things that create knowledge (evolution and humans) are necessary in any explanations of the world**; this is the definition of being significant